thirte3n/portfolio/kanban.md

   - [ ] Create testimonial sections with placeholders
 - [ ] Tools
   - [ ] Add actual tool images
-- [ ] Contact
 - [ ] Font
   - [ ] Fix font - Note the pt used in Figma, get the px equivalent nearest the [perfect fourth type scale](https://typescale.com/), adjust the css classes accordingly
 - [ ] Add anti-bot mailto
   - [ ] Check <https://css-tricks.com/how-to-safely-share-your-email-address-on-a-website/>
 - [ ] Responsive design
+  - Testimonials & Tools
+    - [ ] Align flex items (testimonials container & tools container) to center so that they will still be centered even after flexing when width is less than 1200px
+    - Testimonials
+      - [ ] Format testimonial paragraph/line spacing
     - Tools
       - [ ] Shrink the gap of the tools to adjust for smaller widths
+  - Contact

 ## Doing

+## Done

 - Testimonials & Tools
-  - Align flex items (testimonials container & tools container) to center so that they will still be centered even after flexing when width is less than 1200px
+  - Tools
-  - Testimonials
+- Contact
-    - [ ] Format testimonial paragraph/line spacing

-## Done